List of former Universal Studios Florida attractions: Earthquake: The Big One/Disaster!

-From 2002 until its closure in 2007, the attraction was based on several films including E.T.
-The Extra-Terrestrial, How the Grinch Stole Christmas, U-571 and Earthquake.
-Earthquake was permanently closed on November 5, 2007, to make way for Disaster!: A Major Motion Picture Ride...Starring You! which opened in January 2008.Disaster! closed its doors at USF on September 8, 2015, to make way for Fast & Furious: Supercharged, a version of which still operates at Universal Studios Hollywood.
+From 2002 until its closure in 2007, the attraction was based on several films including E.T. the Extra-Terrestrial, How the Grinch Stole Christmas, U-571 and Earthquake.
+Earthquake was permanently closed on November 5, 2007, to make way for Disaster!: A Major Motion Picture Ride...Starring You! which opened on January 17, 2008.
+Disaster! closed its door on September 8, 2015, to make way for Fast & Furious: Supercharged; a version of Earthquake: The Big One which is part of the Studio Tour still operates at Universal Studios Hollywood.

 Jaws

 Jaws was a special effects water ride which opened with the park on June 7, 1990, and was based on the 1975 film of the same name.
 The attraction placed guests aboard tour boats for what should be a leisurely tour of Amity Harbor, but instead became a harrowing chase between the craft and a determined great white shark.
 Jaws experienced massive mechanical difficulties following the opening of the park, which resulted in a large re-construction of the attraction's original ride system.
 Jaws was permanently removed on January 2, 2012, along with the rest of the Amity Island themed area to make way for The Wizarding World of Harry Potter – Diagon Alley.